Best Restaurant of the Townships: Fulford's La Petite Table Nippone

 Where can we find elk sausages or a good super-fresh cheese?
 Who sells the best, reasonably priced organic veggies?
 What's the best spa to recommend to visiting friends?
 What about a cool mountain stream to take a dip in or a shop for kids' clothes?
 Where do the locals go?

-Amazingly, there doesn't seem to be a resource that lists the best food and drink, lodgings or spas, winter and summer attractions or shopping and services, whether for locals or tourists.
+Amazingly, there didn't seem to be a resource that lists the best food and drink, lodgings or spas, winter and summer attractions or shopping and services, whether for locals or tourists.
 It was up to us to find these secret spots.

 We turned into detectives as we talked to our new friends and scoured the internet and country backroads looking for those insider locales only the locals know about.
 We sometimes found even they don't know of some of the greatest secrets of this remarkable region.

-One of Quebec's Prettiest Regions
+Welcome to One of Quebec's Prettiest Regions

 Sure, there are some tourism resources that offer lists of some of these things, but nothing like the insider's guide we were looking for.